sofa-framework/doc/20_Getting_Started/20_Build/10_Linux.md

 You need to run *Configure* twice, since SOFA requires two passes to manage the module dependencies.
-You can then customize your version of SOFA, acticate or deactivate plugins and functionalities.
+You can then customize your version of SOFA, activate or deactivate plugins and functionalities.
 For the compilation in debug mode, set the CMAKE_BUILD_TYPE to DEBUG.
 By default, gcc is used but Clang can be prefered for a faster compilation (see the paragraph below).